thephpleague/plates/README.md

 ## Batch extension

-Sometimes you need to apply more than method to a variable in your templates.
-This can become quite illegible.
-The batch extension helps by allowing you to apply multiple extension methods AND native PHP functions to a variable at one time.
+Sometimes you need to apply more than function to a variable in your templates.
+This can become somewhat illegible.
+The batch extension helps by allowing you to apply multiple extension functions AND native PHP functions to a variable at one time.

 ### Batch example